Oppo R7s: Limitations and comparison to other models

-The OPPO R7s has 4GB of RAM, its Geekbench 3 single core is only 696, comparing to Google Nexus 5X's 1188 and Apple iPhone 6S's 2540, which all have better performance.
+The OPPO R7s has 4 GB of RAM, its Geekbench 3 single core is only 696, comparing to Google Nexus 5X's 1188 and Apple iPhone 6S's 2540, which all have better performance.
 Firstly, for security reasons there is an increasing need for a finger print system to protect individual's privacy.
 Secondly, the operating system still needs to improve.
 The confusion being that shortcuts and home screen focus is lost in OPPO's Colour OS system, which meant that your programs are not shortcuts as you remove one, you will move the entire thing.
 Thirdly, there is also a bug called ‘misoperation prevention’ error, when an individual hold their phone from the top.
 Fourthly, although the phone has a dual SIM slot, however if one has a Nano SIM, this means that one would not get micro SD access.
 Most importantly, the camera system needs to improve on the phone, as the phone's camera starts to blur in low light and the quality of the images starts to fade.
 Also, OPPO's VOOC charger could be for charging up OPPO R7s, however the charger rejects to charge other phones such as Samsung, Sony and LG phones as it would be inconvenient to charge multiple device at once.
-Lastly, the phone's speaker is place at the bottom of the phone; this means that if one wants to hold the phone in landscape orientation to play a game or watch a video, the finger of the user might cover the sound which is inconvenient.
+Lastly, the phone's speaker is place at the bottom of the phone; this means that if one wants to hold the phone in landscape orientation to play a game or watch a video, the finger of the user might cover the sound, which is inconvenient.